mediamonks/muban/docs/14-connectors.md

 ## Drupal 8
 ### Installation

-In order to perform Muban integration with Drupal first of all you will need to install Drupal Handlebars module.
+In order to perform Muban integration with Drupal, first of all you will need to install Drupal Handlebars module.
 In your project <b>composer.json</b> include the repository

 ```